Malaysian Slang Words Only Locals Use

 34 Kantoi (Malay)

-This term is quite famously used in a song by Malaysian singer-songwriter Zee Avi about catching her boyfriend cheating.
+Malaysian singer-songwriter Zee Avi famously used the term in a song about catching her boyfriend cheating.

 35 Kee Huat Fantastic Facts and Fancies (English)